 This could result in a purplish color during your pH level testing.
 This type of reading occurs even if your pH is low.

 The table below should be used when you are conducting a test of the pH in your swimming pool and spas.
-This is table identifies the pH scale that will help you determine which type of action is required to correct the pH level in your swimming pool.
+This table identifies the pH scale that will help you determine which type of action is required to correct the pH level in your swimming pool.
 You may have to adjust your pool pH level with either acid or baking soda (sodium bicarbonate), according to your results.

 Corrosive Water | Balance Pool Water | Scale Forming Environment |